hazelcast/hazelcast-reference-manual/src/FAQ.md

 <br></br>

-## What happens when a node goes down?
+## What happens when a member goes down?

-Once a node is gone (crashes), the following happens since data in each node has a backup in other nodes.
+Once a member is gone (crashes), the following happens since data in each member has a backup in other members.

--	First, the backups in other nodes are restored.
+-	First, the backups in other members are restored.
 -	Then, data from these restored backups are recovered.
 -	And finally, backups for these recovered data are formed.